stevekorbal/Appleton-WI-Garage-Doors/content/blog/5-signs-your-garage-door-opener-needs-repair.md

 If your garage door opener is showing any of these warning signs, don't wait until it stops working completely.

-**Appleton Garage Door Repair** provides garage door opener diagnostics and repair services for homeowners throughout Appleton and surrounding Fox Cities communities.
+**Appleton Garage Door Repair** provides garage door opener diagnostics and repair services for homeowners throughout Appleton and the surrounding Fox Cities area.
 We service major garage door opener brands including LiftMaster, Chamberlain, Genie, and Craftsman.

 Whether your opener is making strange noises, reversing unexpectedly, responding slowly, or refusing to move your garage door, our local technicians can identify the problem and recommend the right repair.